March 4, 2026

 Drug Trends and Awareness in Northeast Wisconsin: A Community Wake-Up Call.

-Jerimiah Winscher will deliver an insightful and powerful presentation on current drug trends and awareness across Northeast Wisconsin.
-His session will highlight the evolving landscape of substance use in our region, offering data-driven insights on emerging substances, local overdose patterns, and the community impact of shifting drug availability.
-With a focus on prevention and early intervention, Jerimiah will emphasize the importance of collaboration among public health, law enforcement, treatment providers, and community partners.
-Attendees will leave better informed and motivated to take actionable steps toward saving lives and supporting recovery in their communities.
+With a focus on prevention and early intervention, Jerimiah emphasized the importance of collaboration among public health, law enforcement, treatment providers, and community partners.
+Attendees left better informed and motivated to take actionable steps toward saving lives and supporting recovery in their communities.

 Beyond Drugs and Alcohol: Understanding Cross Addictions.